Kometa-Team/Kometa/docs/kometa/install/getting_started.md

     - Setting up a collection file and creating a sample collection
     - Adding some default overlays

-After you complete the steps in one of those walkthroughs, you will have a working Kometa setup, ready for you to tuen and expand.
+After you complete the steps in one of those walkthroughs, you will have a working Kometa setup, ready for you to tune and expand.

-### Those walkthroughs don't cover my TerraMaster NAS
+### Those walkthroughs don't cover my NAS

 That same config file can be used on any platform or NAS; you don't need to create a new one for each platform.